itstanvirtoor/instagram-content-generator/README.md

 3. **Preview**:
    - View all generated posts and reels
-   - Each item shows the visual, caption, and music info
+   - Each item shows the visual, and caption

 4. **Export**:
    - Export individual items as PNG files